Kashier-payments/Php-Checkout-Demo/README.md

 - Login or Sign up on kashier.io https://merchant.kashier.io/

-- Copy Merchant ID visible under your user name "MID-xx-xx" in `config.php` -> `"live-test" -> mid`
+- Copy Merchant ID visible under your user name "MID-xx-xx" in `config.php` -> `"test" -> mid`

-#### Obtain Test IFrame Credentials
+#### Obtain Test API Key Credentials

-- In merchant portal, navigate to Integrate now section > IFrame API Keys.
+- In merchant portal, navigate to Integrate now section > Payment Api Keys.

 - Generate a new api key with your prefered name that describes your payment channel, there is 1 default api key you could use that is created when signing up.

-- Copy and paste your API key in `config.php` -> `"live-test" -> iFrameSecret `
+- Copy and paste your API key in `config.php` -> `"test" -> apiKey `

-#### Obtain Test Hosted Payment Page (HPP) Credentials
+#### Setting Your Payment Method

-- In merchant portal, navigate to Integrate now section > Hosted payment page API Keys.

-- Generate a new api key with your prefered name that describes your payment channel, there is 1 default api key you could use that is created when signing up.

-- Copy and paste your API key in `config.php` -> `"live-test" -> HPPSecret`
+- you can select your payment method by setting on `allowedMethods` variable in `backend.php`
+- Add the following options separated by comma remove or leave empty for all allowed methods. `allowedMethods="card,wallet,bank_installments"`

 #### Setting your payment callback & signature calculation